allebone/help.omni.af.mil/docs/PEX/Training.md

 10. Leave the Software Location as is.
 Ensure you see:

-A.  Oracle base: C:\\Oracle\\ODAC\_PEX
+    1. Oracle base: C:\\Oracle\\ODAC\_PEX

-B.  Software location: C:\\Oracle\\ODAC\_PEX\\product\\12.1.0\\client\_1.
+    2. Software location: C:\\Oracle\\ODAC\_PEX\\product\\12.1.0\\client\_1.

-C.  Then select Next.
+    3. Then select Next.

-11. In Available Product Components, uncheck everything except for Oracle Data Provider for

-.NET, then select Next.
+11. In Available Product Components, uncheck everything except for Oracle Data Provider for .NET, then select Next.

-195

-Training

 12. In ODP.NET \(Oracle Data Provider for .NET\), check/verify the Configure ODP.NET box is checked, then select Next.

 13. In DB Connection Configuration:

-A.  Enter the Connection Alias: *ARMS DB Alias Name*.
+    1. Enter the Connection Alias: *ARMS DB Alias Name*.

-B.  Leave Port Number as *1521*
+    2. Leave Port Number as *1521*

-C.  Enter the Database Host Name: *ARMS DB IP Address*.
+    3. Enter the Database Host Name: *ARMS DB IP Address*.

-D.  Enter the Database Service Name: *ARMS Service Name*.
+    4. Enter the Database Service Name: *ARMS Service Name*.

-E.  Then select Next.
+    5. Then select Next.

 14. In Perform Prerequisite Checks, wait for the checks to run.
 When complete, you wil see Summary.

-15. In Summary, select Instal .
+15. In Summary, select Install.

 16. In Instal Product, wait for the installation to run.
 When complete, you will see Finish.